Axis-Fi/axis-core/design/FEATURES.md

 - The functions that solvers interact with (for off-chain computation and/or bid storage) will need to be permissioned
     - This would likely that the form of a whitelist of addresses that can call the function
 - Auctions should only be administered by the owner

+vesting token: collateral is the underlying asset that the bidder will receive after vesting is complete call option: needs to be a "covered call", meaning that the collateral needs to be provided ahead of time